The Project Supervision program consists of 15 sections over 11 months. Course begins Oct. 17, 2019.

 Day 13 - Maximizing Productivity

-This section will cover overall intentional systematic planning.
-Topics include preplanning, short-term interval planning, gaining upper management support, creating organizational components, empowering your team, and anticipating skills required to ensure successful project delivery.
+This session will cover intentional systematic planning.
+Topics include pre-planning, short-term interval planning, gaining upper management support, creating organizational components, empowering your team, anticipating potential roadblocks and other skills required to ensure successful project completion.

 Participants will learn how to deliver a quality product, while maintaining profitability.
-This session will also recap the program.
+This session will also recap the program by exploring participant experiences.